noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 W-What should I do...
 The moment I realized it was the meat of a mantis, it felt like the tablewares became incredibly heavy.
 H-However, Kuro went out of her way to cook this for me...
 I-I can’t leave anything behind.
 I-I guess I have no choice but to eat it huh?
-D\*mn it, if this was going to happen, I should have finished the whole thing first before I asked...
+Damn it, if this was going to happen, I should have finished the whole thing first before I asked...

 As I was thinking about that and trying to prepare myself, Kuro suddenly clapped